kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 - # Paging
 	- Paging allows a computer to simulate having more RAM than it actually does by utilizing hard disk space.
 	- - A region of virtual memory
-	- Paging splits address space into fixed units called a page (virtual memory)
+	- Paging splits address space into fixed units called a page (blocks of virtual memory)
-	- Physical memory is split into page frames (physical memory)
+	- Physical memory is split into page frames (blocks of physical memory)
 	- Advantages of paging:
 		- flexibility
 		- simplicity - page in address space and page frame are same size.